EleutherAI/math-lm/instruct_blogpost.md

 # Scaling Instruction Tuning for Math
-<span style="color: red;">General comments: the biggest problem with the experiments right now is that data quantity, data quality, and data diversity are all being scaled together.
+*General comments: the biggest problem with the experiments right now is that data quantity, data quality, and data diversity are all being scaled together.
 This is poor experimental design.
 It's fine to drop data quality as data quantity increases as this simulates a realistic tradeoff.
 However, data diversity should be a separate dimension of scaling.
 For my next draft, I will incorporate this change.
-Hopefully it will make the experiments more informative and my arguments slightly less sophistic.</span>
+Hopefully it will make the experiments more informative and my arguments slightly less sophistic.*
 ## Introduction
 In this post, we seek to quantify the tradeoff between dataset size, quality, and diversity when instruction finetuning language models for math.